flo-bit/svelte-gpt-chat/README.md

 ## features

+- speech input and output (speech synthesis and speech recognition) using google cloud speech-to-text and whisper for text-to-speech
-- speech input
+- multiple languages (for speech input and output)
-- speech output
+- listening mode: automatically start and stop voice recording when speaking

 - streamed response
-- listening mode: automatically start and stop recording when speaking

 - serverside or browserside api calls

 ## todo